 13. How’s the WiFi at Disneyland?

 Since MaxPass is all done on your phone in the Disneyland app, you probably realize this requires WiFi or data service.
 Unfortunately, I cannot promise that the Disneyland WiFi is up to snuff.
 If you are used to Walt Disney World’s WiFi everywhere, Disneyland is just not there yet.
 It has hotspots set up in strategic locations but the dead spots are plentiful.
-In addition, I had a lot of technical trouble getting my phone to connect to the network at all.
-The system would boot me off regularly and I’d have to start all over with reconnecting.
+In addition, I have even had some technical trouble getting my phone to connect to the network at all.
+The system would boot me off regularly, and I’d have to start all over with reconnecting.

 14. Using my smartphone all the time for MaxPass is going to drain my phone battery.
 What should I do?

 The easiest thing to do to keep your cell phone charged is to bring a portable battery pack charger with you in your Disney day bag.
 My favorite is the Jackery Bar (approx $20), which holds three full iPhone charges from a single recharge.
 No more searching for outlets to juice up your phone or paying for a cell phone locker to leave your phone to charge for awhile.
 You can just charge it from your pocket or in your purse on the go.